anharmonic/anharmonic.github.io/thermal2-manual.md

 #### xsf or bxsf

 Only used when doing final state decomposition.
-Produces a filesuitable for 3D plotting with xcrysden, in the xsf or bxsf format.
+Produces a filesuitable for 3D plotting with XCrysDen, in the xsf or bxsf format.
 The first is more flexible, but the second is more suitable for Brillouin-zone plot.
-The code will try to read three integer numbers, NQX, NQY and NQZ, note that the grid size will actually be NQX+1, for xsf, according to xcrysden conventions.
+The code will try to read three integer numbers, NQX, NQY and NQZ, note that the grid size will actually be NQX+1, for xsf, according to XCrysDen conventions.

 #### plane